Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

 ``hide_if``
     This construct describes the conditions under which the question should be hidden from view.
 It has two properties, ``target`` and ``values``, and the frontend will evaluate the current value of the JSON element specified by ``target`` and hide it from view if that value is in the array of values specified for the current view type (``interactive`` or ``noninteractive``).

-    No other forms of logic are supported by the construct, and must be described using the ``interactive_conditional`` and ``noninteractive_conditional`` properties and then implemented manually on the frontend.o
+    No other forms of logic are supported by the construct, and must be described using the ``interactive_conditional`` and ``noninteractive_conditional`` properties and then implemented manually on the frontend.

     ``target``
         String.